Planning

 Permitted

-Council has to approve the development but it can impose such conditions it deems necessary having regard to the matters Council may take into consideration. (e.g. the Scheme)
+The proposal is listed as Permitted in the Use Table of the applicable zone and it complies with all relevant Acceptable Solutions in the zone and any applicable codes.
+Council has to approve a permitted development but it can impose such conditions it deems necessary having regard to the matters Council may take into consideration. (e.g. the Scheme)

 Discretionary